CiscoTestAutomation/genie/docs/clean/developer_guide/stages/steps.rst

 `timeout=TIMEOUT` `current_running_image=CURRENT_RUNNING_IMAGE`

-During runtime these values will be overwritten with user provided (if provided).
-You can then use these arguments like you would in any other python method.
+During runtime these values will be overwritten with user provided values (if provided).
+You can then use these arguments like you would in any other Python method.

 .. code-block:: python
     :linenos:
-    :emphasize-lines: 19, 21, 42-43
+    :emphasize-lines: 23, 25, 46-47

+    import logging

     from genie.metaparser.util.schemaengine import Optional
     from genie.libs.clean import BaseStage

+    log = logging.getLogger(__name__)

     class ChangeBootVariable(BaseStage):